🌙

 Who is Nick Szabo?

-"I think his work and insights are comparable to Einstein, Heisenberg, Bohr, Born, and Schrödinger..."
+"His work and insights are comparable to Einstein, Heisenberg, Bohr, Born, and Schrödinger..."

 Bit gold: Bitcoin's predecessor

-Nick Szabo invented Bit gold in 1998, a sketch for a decentralized cryptocurrency using "bit gold miners" to solve "complex mathematical puzzles."
+Nick Szabo invented Bit gold in 1998, a sketch for a decentralized cryptocurrency using bit gold miners to solve complex mathematical puzzles.
 The design utilized Adam Back's Hashcash for its proof-of-work algorithm, which Bitcoin uses a variation of.
-Importantly, Szabo refers to Bit gold as Bitcoin's "predecessor design."

 Mr Szabo has an impressive blog known as Unenumerated, and decided to publish Bit gold there in 2005 after Hal Finney encouraged him to.
+In a 2005 blog post, "Antiques, Time, Gold and Bit gold," Szabo passionately stated:

 "There are some problems involved with implementing unforgeable costliness on a computer.
 If such problems can be overcome, we can achieve bit gold.
 This would be the first online currency based on highly distributed trust and unforgeable costliness rather than trust in a single entity and traditional accounting controls.
 Hal Finney has implemented a variant of bit gold based on a tamper-evident computer plug-in card, for which remote users can verify what code is running on the card."